 This Request for Proposals is issued under the provisions of section 104 of the Water Resources Research Act of 1984 (Public Law 98-242), as amended by Public Laws 101-397, 104-147, 106-374, and 109-471.
-Section 104 of the Water Resources Research Act directs the Secretary of the Interior to administer program grants to the New Mexico Water Resources Research Institute established under the provisions of section 104 of the Act.
+Section 104 of the Water Resources Research Act directs the Secretary of the Interior to administer program grants to the New Mexico WRRI established under the provisions of section 104 of the Act.

-New Mexico Water Resources Research Institute USGS 104B Request for Proposals, FY 2013
+New Mexico Water Resources Research Institute USGS 104B Request for Proposals, FY 2016

-The NM WRRI Research Program is designed to provide funds for water-related research projects having the potential for attracting more substantial outside funding if the initial research proves successful.
+The NM WRRI Faculty Directed Graduate Student Research Program is designed to provide funds for water-related research projects having the potential for attracting more substantial outside funding if the initial research proves successful.
 Investigators who are beginning their research careers are encouraged to submit proposals, as are investigators proposing new or novel approaches to solving water resources problems.
+Funding should primarily go toward support of graduate students working on the project.

-Proposals from any academic discipline must identify a significant water resources problem and address a proposed solution.
-Research may be applied or basic, and projects with a high degree of policy relevance are strongly encouraged.
+Proposals are welcomed from any academic discipline; they must identify a significant water resources problem and conduct applied or basic research that will be part of the proposed solution.
 Principal investigators must hold tenure-track positions at a New Mexico university.